 There are various ways to save money on your basic insurance premiums.
 By comparing the various alternative insurance models, you can make some smart savings.
-The difference between these and regular basic insurance is that your first point of contact for any health questions is always your GP, the telemedical service or the HMO centre. ÖKK has just the right solution for you.
+The difference between these and regular basic insurance is that your first point of contact for any health questions is always your GP, a partner pharmacy of ÖKK, the telemedical service or the HMO centre. ÖKK has just the right solution for you.

 The deductible is the amount that you are prepared to cover yourself. ÖKK rewards individual responsibility.
 You can save on your premiums every month if you increase your annual deductible.
 It is always possible to change at the start of a calendar year.
 You can find an overview of deductibles and an explanation of deductibles here.